PLATFORM: Creative Musings on Mass Transit

 Us, too.
 That’s why we created PLATFORM, a series of cross-disciplinary programs created by the public for the public.
 Have an idea?
 We’ll give you a platform.

 The next PLATFORM event has been scheduled for Wednesday, June 27, 2018.
 On that evening, selected projects will be featured in an evening of simultaneous installations, displays, workshops, and performances all taking place in our museum in Downtown Brooklyn.
-You can reserve your tickets to the event here.
+The full lineup will be announced in early June.

 While the call for proposals for the June 27th PLATFORM event has closed, we welcome submissions on a rolling basis between open calls.
 We love submissions from all disciplines — history, science, engineering, visual and performing arts, urban studies, city planning, academic fields.
 The common denominator?
 Public transportation.

-To be considered for the June 27th PLATFORM event, your proposal must be received via this form by 11:59 pm on Sunday, April 1st.
-If your project is selected by the committee, you will be notified by April 18th.
+To be considered for a future PLATFORM event, please fill out this form.
+If your project is selected by the committee for a future program, we will reach out to you.
 Have a question?
 Need some help refining your idea?
 Email email@example.com.